 The same goes for any third-party mouse you’re using.
 If it’s connected to your Mac using Bluetooth or a wired connection, just click on the button on the right side to make a right-click.

-If the right-click button on your mouse or trackpad is broken, you can use the keyboard as a replacement.
+If the right-click button on your mouse or trackpad is broken, you can use your Mac’s keyboard as a replacement.

 Just press and hold the “Control” key (not to be confused with the Command key) while pressing the left-click button on the mouse to register as a right-click.